Reed-Math241/topPolluters/README.md

 <!-- You'll still need to render `README.Rmd` regularly, to keep `README.md` up-to-date. `devtools::build_readme()` is handy for this.  -->

-# Top 100 U.S. Climate, Air, and Water Polluters (data from 2018)
+# topPolluters: Top 100 U.S. Climate, Air, and Water Polluters

 <!-- badges: start -->

 <!-- badges: end -->

+The goal of the topPolluters package is to make the data on the top 100 U.S. climate, air, and water polluters of 2018—as well as the data regarding how much of the total population at risk of exposure to each of the mentioned U.S. corporations/entities’ pollutants are marginalized communities—more accessible to use and analyze.

 ## Dataset Description

-Data on the combined toxic 100 / greenhouse 100 indexes (2020 report,
-based on 2018 data).

-Researchers at the Political Economy Research Institute (PERI) at the University of Massachusetts Amherst published new editions of the Greenhouse 100 Index, Toxic 100 Air Index, and the Toxic 100 Water Index.
+The data in the package comes from the combined Toxic 100 Air / Toxic 100 Water / Greenhouse 100 indexes created and published by researchers at the Political Economy Research Institute (PERI) at the University of Massachusetts Amherst (a 2020 report, based on 2018 data).

 The Greenhouse 100 Index ranks U.S. companies by their emissions from their large facilities responsible for global climate change.
 They used data from the U.S. EPA Greenhouse Gas Reporting Program to determine the greenhouse ranks.

 The Toxic 100 Air and Toxic 100 Water Indexes rank U.S. industrial polluters by the toxics from their large facilities.
 They used data from the U.S. EPA Toxics Release Inventory to determine the toxic ranks.

-The PERI Indexes also includes Environmental Justice indicators to assess impacts on people below the poverty line and racial/ethnic minorities.
-Specifically, these Environmental Justice variables measure marginalized groups possible exposure to the toxins released by specific corporations/entities, and the percent of the total at-risk population each subgroup makes up.
+The PERI Indexes also includes environmental justice indicators to assess impacts on people below the poverty line and racial/ethnic minorities.
+Specifically, these environmental justice variables measure marginalized groups possible exposure to the toxins released by specific corporations/entities, and the percent of the total at-risk population each subgroup makes up.

+All of these indexes and the environmental justice indicators are in the topPolluters data package.

 ## Variable Description